Language: EN

 Meanwhile, C++ began to be perceived as a difficult language to learn and use correctly, partly due to the lack of regular updates and the complexity of its memory management.

-To maintain competitiveness, the C++ standardization committee began planning a significant update.
-(It’s coming!)
+To remain competitive, the C++ standardization committee began planning a significant update.
+(Here it comes!)

 In 2011, after more than a decade since the last major update, C++11 was released.
-This version was a revolution for the language, adding features to try to bring it up to par with “modern” languages (modern in 2011).
+This version was a revolution for the language, adding features to try to bring it up to the level of “modern” languages (modern in 2011).

 cpp-2011